7 easy ways to be a responsible diver and protect our marine ecosystems

 Leave nothing but bubbles

-Lurking below the waves are staggering levels of plastic pollution - over four billion microfibres per square kilometre blanket the seafloor.
+Lurking below the surface of our oceans are staggering levels of plastic pollution.
 This toxic soup threatens a range of marine life, including sea turtles.
 After ingesting plastic debris, many turtles develop "floating syndrome," leaving them unable to submerge into the depths or evade predators.
 They simply drift aimlessly across the surface, unable to hunt or hide.

 Support marine conservation projects

-As divers, we have the rare opportunity to immerse ourselves in the beauty of the underwater world while actively protecting it.
-By joining marine conservation initiatives, you’ll be putting your skills to work preserving fragile underwater ecosystems while gaining a better understanding of issues threatening them.
+As divers, we have the rare opportunity to experience the incredible beauty of the underwater world while actively protecting it.
+By supporting marine conservation initiatives, you’ll be putting your skills to work preserving fragile underwater ecosystems while gaining a better understanding of issues threatening them.

 Many non-profits and volunteer organisations are seeking trained divers to support critical data collection efforts in endangered marine habitats.
 Whether you're a newbie gearing up for that Open Water certification or an experienced diver ready to tackle advanced training, you can find a project that matches your abilities.